atikurajib/atikurajib/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=atikurajib&layout=compact&theme=radical)

 ### 🚀 Projects
+- 🔥 [Quiz Application] (https://github.com/atikurajib/Mini-Projects/tree/main/Triviator%20-%20Quiz%20Application) </br>Triviator is a mini Quiz Application.
+It's a lightweight, user-friendly program designed to test knowledge across various topics through a series of questions.
+It's a clean and interactive interface for navigating through questions and submitting answers.
+It supports multiple-choice formats and also tracks and displays user scores at the end of the quiz.
+This application is built using technologies like Java.
+It’s perfect for educational purposes or casual knowledge testing!
 - 🔥 [Bus Ticket Reservation System](https://github.com/atikurajib/Mini-Projects/tree/main/Durnibar%20-%20Bus%20%20Ticket%20Reservation%20System) </br>Durnibar is a Bus Ticket Reservation System and this system is developed in C programming language.
 Implementing this Bus Ticket Reservation System aims to streamline the ticketing process, enhance customer satisfaction, and optimize operational efficiency for the transportation company.
-It will provide a seamless booking experience for travelers while facilitating effective management for administrators.
+It will provide a seamless booking experience for travelers while facilitating effective management for administrators!

 <hr>
 <svg width="100%" height="0.5">